antiboredom/p5.riso/README.md

 	- 2 = blue

 **cutout( )**
-- Allows you to cut out a certain object out of a color layer so that the colors don’t mix
+- Allows you to cut out a certain Graphic Object out of a color layer so that the colors don’t mix.
+That object could be on another Riso color layer or even a text you created using the createGraphics() method.

 ## How to “install” it / enable it for use